jlinoff/pam/README.md

 be decrypted using a single shared password that is only known to the group.

-This might be suitablefor a _small_ group that requires administrative access to a _small_ number of accounts.
+This might be suitable for a _small_ group that requires administrative access to a _small_ number of accounts.

 > Because it involves sharing a password, this approach may be too